 Sunburn will typically last around a week, although this depends on the severity of the burn.
 If skin is blistered, then the healing process will take much longer.
 Throughout this time you’ll want to use soothing ingredients and cooling products that will reduce inflammation and calm irritation.
 Aloe vera gel is a popular remedy for sunburn as it’s both cooling and soothing, but it’s also important to use products with reparative ingredients that will help your skin to heal.
 Most after-sun products are formulated for this purpose and contain antioxidants like nourishing vitamin E and vitamin C to stimulate collagen production, as well as soothing ingredients like allantoin and panthenol, and hydrators such as glycerin and hyaluronic acid.
 Apply these products liberally both day and night, and of course, continue to apply SPF during the day to prevent further irritation.

-Of course, it goes without saying that prevention is better than the cure… Reapplying sunscreen hasn’t always been easy, especially if you’re wearing makeup, but consider using an SPF spray or powder for your top-ups going forwards!
+Of course, it goes without saying that prevention is better than the cure… Reapplying sunscreen hasn’t always been easy, especially if you’re wearing makeup, but consider using an SPF spray or SPF powder for your top-ups going forwards!